 Each of these resorts are filled with luxury amenities and year-round activities like zip-lining, hiking, and a full array of spa services.

-- Wintergreen Resort—Wintergreen
+- Wintergreen Resort, Nellysford

-- Massanutten Resort—McGaheysville
+- Massanutten Resort, Massanutten

-- Bryce Resort—Bayse
+- Bryce Resort, Bayse

-- The Omni Homestead Resort—Hot Springs
+- The Omni Homestead Resort, Hot Springs

-- Primland, Auberge Resorts Collection—Meadows of Dan
+- The Lodge at Primland, Auberge Collection—Meadows of Dan

 Cabins:

 In addition to large resorts, the region is filled with private cabin rentals that provide a little peace and quiet during your visit to the mountains.
+You can also find state park cabins around the mountains where you can get a beautiful stay within any budget.

-- Eagle’s Lookout—Wintergreen
+- Eagle’s Lookout, Wintergreen

-- Fariss Farms Cabin—Allisonia
+- Fariss Farms, Allisonia

-- Dancing Bears Cottage—Middlebrook
+- Dancing Bears Cottage, Middlebrook